dinccey/batch_stt/README.md

 `git clone https://github.com/dinccey/batch_stt.git`

-Then, navigate to the project directory and run the following commands:

-`./mvn-build.sh`

-This will build the project using maven.
-Then:
+Then to build and run (don't forget to customize environment variables in docker-compose.yml):

 `docker-compose build`

 `docker-compose up -d`

 This will start the BatchSTT application and Whisper AI ASR Docker container.
+You can run Whisper container anywhere but only one instance at a time is supported at the moment.

 ## Environment Variables